-land use or economic activities?
-Lack of economic resilience and adaptive capacity within project-affected communities, particularly in response to external shocks or long-term changes in market conditions? □ Potentially The environmental impact assessments conducted for PSSU & PSTO III highlight the importance of managing socio-economic impacts and creating employment, which contributes to the economic resilience and adaptive capacity of affected communities.
+Limited access to financial resources, such as credit or microfinance services, for entrepreneurs or smallholders affected by project-related changes in land use or economic activities? □ Yes□ Potentially■ No This was addressed as part of the stakeholders consultation process, which is discussed in detail in Section 9.
+Lack of economic resilience and adaptive capacity within project-affected communities, particularly in response to external shocks or long-term changes in market conditions? □ Yes□ Potentially■ No The environmental impact assessments conducted for PSSU & PSTO III highlight the importance of managing socio- economic impacts and creating employment, which contributes to the economic resilience and adaptive capacity of affected communities.
 Inadequate compensation or mitigation measures for economic impacts, such as loss of assets or disruptions to income streams, experienced by individuals or communities? ☐ Yes☐ Potentially■ No As part of, Genneia's ERM, financial risks are correctly addressed and mitigation measures are in place for avoiding these types of economic impacts (refer to section 7).

-Table 47: Economic Impact safeguards assessment questionnaire.
+Table 50: Economic Impact safeguards assessment questionnaire.